ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 *Reproducible*: ss3sim allows for the simulation testing structure to be documented in R code and plain-text control files.
-It allows for random seeds to be set when generating observation and process error making simulation repeatable across computers and operating systems (Windows, OS X, and Linux).
+It also allows for random seeds to be set when generating observation and process error, making simulations repeatable across computers and operating systems (Windows, OS X, and Linux).

 *Flexible*: ss3sim inherits the flexibility of SS3